sysprog21/rv32emu/README.md

 Features:
 * Fast interpreter for executing the RV32 ISA
-* Comprehensive support for RV32I, RV32E and M, A, F, C, Zba, Zbb, Zbc, Zbs extensions
-* Memory-efficient design
+* Fast interpreter that faithfully executes the complete RV32 instruction set
+* Full coverage of RV32I / RV32E plus the M (integer multiply–divide), A (atomics), F (single-precision floating-point), C (compressed), and Zba/Zbb/Zbc/Zbs bit-manipulation extensions
-* Built-in ELF loader
+* Built-in ELF loader for user-mode emulation
-* Implementation of commonly used newlib system calls
+* Newlib-compatible system-call layer for standalone programs
+* Minimal system emulation capable of booting an RV32 Linux kernel and running user-space binaries
 * Experimental SDL-based display/event/audio system calls for running video games
-* Support for remote GDB debugging
+* Remote debugging through the GDB Remote Serial Protocol
 * Tiered JIT compilation for performance boost while maintaining a small footprint

 ## Build and Verify
 `rv32emu` relies on certain third-party packages for full functionality and access to all its features.
 To ensure proper operation, the target system should have the [SDL2 library](https://www.libsdl.org/) and [SDL2_Mixer library](https://wiki.libsdl.org/SDL2_mixer) installed.